Emergency housing from the council

 Staying with family or friends

-The council may ask if you can stay with family or friends as a temporary option.
+The council might ask if you can stay with family or friends in the short term.

 This is sometimes called being homeless at home.

 look into your situation

 help you with a personal housing plan